TRUBA-HPC/Belgeler/source/education/pytorch/cnn.rst

    .. code-block:: python

-      Before layer, shape: torch.Size([4, 3, 32, 32])
       katmandan önce, şekil: torch.Size([4, 3, 32, 32])
-      After layer, shape: torch.Size([4, 6, 28, 28])
       katmandan sonra, şekil: torch.Size([4, 6, 28, 28])

-Pooling layers - Havuz katmanları
+Havuz katmanları (Pooling layers)
 ---------------------------------

+..
 After running convolution layers, we can use pooling layers to compress the output into a smaller representation.
 In our model, we use a max-pool that will take the output of the previous layer and compress it using the maximum function.
 Below is an example of a pooling layer.

 Evrişim katmanlarını çalıştırdıktan sonra, çıktıyı daha küçük bir temsile sıkıştırmak için havuz katmanlarını kullanabiliriz.
 Modelimizde, bir önceki katmanın çıktısını alacak ve maksimum fonksiyonunu kullanarak sıkıştıracak bir max-pool kullanıyoruz.
 Aşağıda bir havuzlama katmanı örneği verilmiştir.